nichtich/Pandoc-Elements/README.md

 # DESCRIPTION

-Pandoc::Elements provides utility functions to create an abstract syntax trees (AST) of [Pandoc](http://johnmacfarlane.net/pandoc/) documents.
+Pandoc::Elements provides utility functions to create abstract syntax trees (AST) of [Pandoc](http://johnmacfarlane.net/pandoc/) documents.
 The resulting data structure can be processed by pandoc to be converted an many other document formats, such as HTML, LaTeX, ODT, and ePUB.
+The module [Pandoc::Walker](https://metacpan.org/pod/Pandoc::Walker) contains functions for processing the AST in Perl.

 A future versions of this module may upgrade the data structures to blessed objects, so better encode JSON as following: